Diabetic ketoacidosis: Resolution

-Resolution of DKA is defined as general improvement in the symptoms, such as the ability to tolerate oral nutrition and fluids, normalization of blood acidity (pH>7.3), and absence of ketones in blood (<1 mmol/L) or urine.
+Resolution of DKA is defined as the general improvement in the symptoms, such as the ability to tolerate oral nutrition and fluids, normalization of blood acidity (pH>7.3), and absence of ketones in the blood (<1 mmol/L) or urine.
 Once this has been achieved, insulin may be switched to the usual subcutaneously administered regimen, one hour after which the intravenous administration can be discontinued.

 In people with suspected ketosis-prone type 2 diabetes, determination of antibodies against glutamic acid decarboxylase and islet cells may aid in the decision whether to continue insulin administration long-term (if antibodies are detected), or whether to withdraw insulin and attempt treatment with oral medication as in type 2 diabetes.
 Generally speaking, routine measurement of C-peptide as a measure of insulin production is not recommended unless there is genuine doubt as to whether someone has type 1 or type 2 diabetes.

 Epidemiology

 Diabetic ketoacidosis occurs in 4.6–8.0 per 1000 people with diabetes annually.
-Rates among those with type 1 diabetes are higher with about 4% in United Kingdom developing DKA a year while in Malaysia the condition affects about 25% a year.
-In the United States, 135,000 hospital admissions occur annually as a result of DKA, at an estimated cost of $2.4 billion or a quarter to a half the total cost of caring for people with type 1 diabetes.
-There has been a documented increasing trend to hospital admissions.
+Rates among those with type 1 diabetes are higher with about 4% in the United Kingdom developing DKA a year while in Malaysia the condition affects about 25% a year.
+In the United States, 135,000 hospital admissions occur annually as a result of DKA, at an estimated cost of $2.4 billion or a quarter to half the total cost of caring for people with type 1 diabetes.
+There has been a documented increasing trend in hospital admissions.
 The risk is increased in those with an ongoing risk factor, such as an eating disorder, and those who cannot afford insulin.
 About 30% of children with type 1 diabetes receive their diagnosis after an episode of DKA.
 Lower socio‐economic status and higher area‐level deprivation are associated with an increased risk of diabetic ketoacidosis in people with diabetes mellitus type 1.

 Previously considered universally fatal, the risk of death with adequate and timely treatment is between <1% and 5%.
+However, despite low acute mortality rates, an episode of DKA remains a significant predictor of death over the subsequent 12 months.
 Up to 1% of children with DKA develop a complication known as cerebral edema.
-Rates of cerebral edema in US children with DKA has risen from 0.4% in 2002 to 0.7% in 2012.
+Rates of cerebral edema in US children with DKA have risen from 0.4% in 2002 to 0.7% in 2012.
 Between 2 and 5 out of 10 children who develop brain swelling will die as a result.